 Under AASB 136, paragraph 68, an asset's cash-generating unit is the smallest group of assets that includes the asset and generates cash inflows that are largely independent of the cash inflows from other assets (or groups of assets).
-The Group views that its past business combinations giving rise to Goodwill on acquisition relate to synergistic opportunities for its medical equipment operating and reportable segment.
-Therefore, aside from the Quantum Healthcare CGU, the integration of which is still ongoing, it has been determined that the rest of the Group has one CGU which also has a common management structure.
+On 1 July 2022, Paragon Care Limited launched its new management and operational structure of the four Pillars of Diagnostic and Scientific, Devices, Capital and Consumables and Services and Technology.
+Each Pillar has its own leadership team with a General Manager heading up each Pillar.

-Goodwill acquired through business combinations have been allocated to the following CGUs:
+Consequently, goodwill arising on business combinations has been allocated to the following CGUs based on their relative values: